-If your child experiences fever, chills, and breathing difficulty, pediatric pneumonia might be to blame.
+If your child experiences fever, chills, and breathing difficulty, pneumonia might be to blame.
 Seeing a board-certified pediatrician at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, can help your child make a full recovery.
 Schedule an appointment over the phone at the first sign of pediatric pneumonia symptoms.

 Pediatric Pneumonia Q & A

 Pediatric pneumonia is an infection in your child’s lungs.
 It can be dangerous and even life-threatening if left untreated, but with proper treatment, your child can make a full recovery.

 About 4% of children in the United States develop pneumonia, with the highest incidence occurring in babies under age one.

 What are the signs & symptoms of pneumonia (respiratory infection)?

 The following signs and symptoms can indicate your child has pneumonia.

 - Labored breathing

 - Shortness of breath